 3. Request that your official transcript be sent directly from your school(s) to Undergraduate Admissions.

 Official transcripts are certified copies of official documents from each secondary school, college, university and/or technical schools attended.
+Records must include courses completed, grades or marks earned, and certificates or degrees awarded.
+Include a certified English translation of all documents not written in English.

 - Original academic credentials issued by the registrar of the institution attended, bearing the original raised or colored seal of the institution and the signature of the institution’s registrar, academic official or recognized international organization.